csc7/PP1_CI_TGC/README.md

 - ### **Body**

 The body of the pages are structured as follows for each of the pages:
+- #### *Home:*
-- #### *Home*: it contains an environmental-friendly background video with a slogan of the company and the services it offers.
+    It contains an environmental-friendly background video with a slogan of the company and the services it offers.
-- #### *About Us*: it has an upper section, divided in three subsections, where a picture, title and text for Mission, Values and Vision are allocated.
+- #### *About Us:*
+    It has an upper section, divided in three subsections, where a picture, title and text for Mission, Values and Vision are allocated.
     In order to keep symmetry as accurate as possible, Values (which are shown in a list) are located in the middle.\
     This section is followed, downwards, by another section (which lies in the middle of the body) that contains a table with the last projects of the company (those in year 2021).\
     Finally, at the bottom of the body, there is another section that contains a table that shows the amount of people per department in the company.\
     The desined is carried out for a screen size of 1024x1536 pixels (double in vertical lenght than the home page).
-- #### *Our services*: it contains pictures in a carousel (taken from Bootstrap, please see credit sections below).\
+- #### *Our services:*
+    It contains pictures in a carousel (taken from Bootstrap, please see credit sections below).\
     Below, in a section, there are columns that contain the titles of the services and text for each of them.\
     They are structured in a 3x2 arrange for desktop and tablet presentations, and 1x6 for mobile devices.\
-- #### *Contact Us*: on the left, there is a form where the users are able to send consultations.
+- #### *Contact Us:*
+    On the left, there is a form where the users are able to send consultations.
 It has options to avoid marketing communications and being contacted by telephone, as expected by users\
     On the right, there is a map of the office (above) and contact details can be found below the map.\
     This page has a background picture of the office.